Kavehrafie/slidev-pres-2025/slides_2025-gmes.md

 ---
 <!--
+Ziapour's "Sepahsalar Mosque" (1950):
+- Another example of Ziapour depicting local Iranian architecture through a Cubist lens.
+- Context: Illustrates the adaptation of the style.
+Critics like Pakbaz noted the difficulty of fitting Iranian architectural forms (mosques, bazaars) with their curvilinear elements into the "mechanistic forms" often favored by European Cubism.
+This led to stylistic divergences.

 Modernist vs. Academic Depiction:
 - Left: Ziapour's Cubist interpretation of Sepahsalar Mosque (1950).
 - Right: Rassam Arjangi's traditional, naturalist painting of the same mosque.
 Arjangi was associated with the Kamal ol-Molk school.